Preview — Token Scoping is in preview. API surface may change.

 metadata: { scope: 'global' }

-You can create a narrower token from an existing service token by calling POST /tokens with the service token as the bearer.
+You can create a narrower token from an existing service token.
 The new token can only have equal or fewer permissions — it cannot exceed the parent token’s scope.

 This is useful when your backend holds a broad token and needs to hand out more restricted tokens per request.
 For example, using the multi-level token from the previous section as the starting point: